Which Diamond Cut Has the Most Sparkle?

-While these typically affect color and clarity more than cut, it’s still best to stick to diamonds that come with a certificate from the GIA or AGS to make sure you’re really getting what you expect.
+While these typically affect color and clarity more than cut, it’s still best to stick to diamonds that come with a certificate from the GIA to make sure you’re really getting what you expect.

 If you’re looking for the sparkliest diamond you can find, you’ll want to stick to the round brilliant cut.
 This cut was specifically designed in the early 20th century to sparkle as much as possible, giving a well-cut round brilliant diamond unbeatable brilliance and fire.

 Other diamond shapes that reflect a lot of light, such as the marquise, oval, pear and heart cuts, can also sparkle beautifully.
 The princess, radiant and cushion cuts also look fantastic when cut to a high standard and are all great choices.